Christine E. Dickson: Career

 In 2004, after obtaining her California license to practice as a clinical psychologist, Dickson worked for Wells Fargo Corporate Headquarters in San Francisco.
-At this job, she helped employees recover from trauma after bank robberies and coached managers to effectively respond to critical incidences in the workplace such as employee death, bomb threats, robberies, and employee violence.
+At this job, she helped employees recover from trauma after bank robberies and coached managers to effectively respond to critical incidents in the workplace such as employee deaths, bomb threats, robberies, and employee violence.
 After Wells Fargo, she went on to work at the California Department of Corrections and Rehabilitation where she helped male and female clients recover from their childhood trauma, and the traumas they created for themselves and others as a result of their crimes.

 Dickson left the California Department of Corrections and Rehabilitation in 2011 and went on to open her own private practice in Pleasanton where she helps pre-teens, teenagers, and adults.
 She also provides critical incident stress debriefing and trauma recovery counseling to Alameda County Police, BART Police and AC Transit employees.
-Trauma recovery is only one of her many specialties, but it is one that Dickson holds close to her heart.

 Currently, Dickson is a psychotherapist who works online and in person providing individual therapy, couples counseling, and executive coaching.
 Dickson also focuses on corporate work, more specifically the business and legal cases for workplace flexibility.
-She has provided educational seminars on the benefits of workplace flexibility to companies such as Johnson & Johnson, Dupont, Prudential, Chevron, BASF Corporation, and many others.

-Dickson also has a blog on LinkedIn where she has over 10,000 followers and thousands of views to her articles.
+Dickson also has a blog where she has posted over 100 self-help articles.
 In 2015, Dickson trained executives on improving their Emotional Intelligence, by guest lecturing at the University of Southern California (USC), Price School of Public Policy, Masters of Executive Leadership Program.
 One interest Dickson has is women's rights in the workplace.
 Dickson was an activist with 9to5, National Association of Working Women in 2007 and spoke with members of the California State Legislature in support of Senate Bill 836, which planned to amend the California Fair Employment and Housing Act to prohibit employment discrimination based on a worker's familial status.
 At the California State Capitol she spoke to the legislature about her research on employment discrimination against working mothers and fathers.